 - For the centerpiece, it doesn’t get easier or more casual than potted flowers in terracotta pots lined down the middle of the table.

-Wine list & menu ideas for a chic dinner party tablescape with mini cheese boards:
+Wine list & menu ideas for a chic dinner party with mini cheese boards

 There’s something so classic about serving charcuterie and cheese, along with a crudites platter at a dinner party.
 They’re fuss-free starters that everyone loves.

 - Another marble serving board holds a modern spin on a crudites platter.
-These scattered sticks & slices of vegetables are popular with caterers now and look so artistic and colorful all placed together.
+These scattered sticks & slices of vegetables are popular with caterers now.
+They look so artistic and colorful all placed together in an abstract pattern.
 I included carrots, celery, asparagus, yellow pepper, radishes and an avocado ranch dressing for dipping.
-It makes such a pretty presentation, don’t you think?!
+It makes such a pretty presentation, don’t you think?

 - For dessert I’m keeping it simple with chocolate ice cream (or gelato), thin crispy cookies, and a light drizzle of Italian black cherries in syrup.
 Simplicity at its best.

-Prosecco – sparkling and nice palate cleansers; for subtler, saltier foods, like oysters, see if you can find a Brut Prosecco, which will be drier.
+Prosecco – sparkling and a nice palate cleansers it goes great with cheese and charcuterie.
+For subtler, saltier foods, like oysters, see if you can find a Brut Prosecco, which will be drier.
 Cheese, on the other hand, will benefit from a bit more richness, which can be found in an Extra Dry Prosecco.